Klavdija Kutnar

-Klavdija Kutnar is a Slovene mathematician.
-She received her PhD at the University of Primorska (UP) in 2008.
-She is Rector of the University of Primorska.
+Klavdija Kutnar (born December 23, 1980) is a Slovene mathematician.
+She received her PhD at the University of Primorska (UP) in 2008, and she currently serves as the Rector of the university.

 Biography

 Klavdija Kutnar was born 23 December 1980, in Ljubljana, Slovenia.
 She graduated from the Faculty of Education of the University of Ljubljana in 2003, and in 2008 received her PhD in mathematics at the University of Primorska under the supervision of Dragan Marušič.
 From 2010 to 2012 she was head of the Department of Mathematics at the University of Primorska Institute Andrej Marušič (UP IAM).
 In 2012, she was elected dean of the University of Primorska Faculty of Mathematics, Natural Sciences and Information Technology (UP FAMNIT) and since 2015 has concurrently been assistant director of UP IAM.
 In 2018 she was granted the titles of Research Counsellor and Full Professor in Mathematics at the University of Primorska.
 In 2019 she was elected the fourth rector of the University of Primorska.